1. >

 Dropping Out

-If a student drops out of a University, they will be disqualified from future scholarship funds.
+• Students dropping out of a university will be disqualified from future scholarship funds.

 Not Making Required GPA